cpkb-bluezoo/jsonparser/README.md

 - **High-concurrency servers** where blocking is prohibitive
 - **Data pipeline architectures** where JSON transformation is one stage

+Traditional object-mapping based JSON parsers such as GSON or Jasper, in contrast, are **blocking** - your application thread has to block while it processes the entire message.
+If the message hasn't been completely delivered yet, your entire process has to wait.
+Then when it finally produces the parse result, that result is an object taking up memory proportional to the size of the JSON message.
+With an event-based parser, you have as little memory overhead as you want: you decide how large the chunks are, there is no memory overhead beyond that and JSON semantic events are ready to process before the parse is complete and even before the message has finished arriving over the network: near-zero latency.

 #### How It Works

 The parser maintains internal state between calls, buffering incomplete tokens and emitting parsing events via the SAX-like `JSONContentHandler` interface as soon as complete tokens are recognized.
 This allows it to operate as a **streaming transformer** in a data pipeline, converting raw byte chunks into semantic JSON events.